nickw444/nickw444.github.io/_posts/2018-02-07-100-warm-tunas-2017-analysis.md

   - Programming
 ---

-Over the space of 6 weeks, 100 Warm Tunas collected a large sum of data and chugged away at it to make some predictions about what the Hottest 100 of 2017 would look like.
-Along the way we encountered a bug in the collection process, however data was backfilled and showed that I had collected a sample size around the same as in 2016. ()
+Over the space of 6 weeks, [100 Warm Tunas](https://100-warm-tunas.nickwhyte.com/2017/) collected a large sum of data and chugged away at it to make some predictions about what the Hottest 100 of 2017 would look like.
+Along the way we encountered [a bug](http://127.0.0.1:4000/post/2018/100-warm-tunas-2017-update/) in the collection process, however data was backfilled and showed that I had collected a sample size around the same as in [2016](https://100-warm-tunas.nickwhyte.com/2016/).

+### Summary

+- 100 Warm Tunas collected **7,216 entries** (7.3% less than 2016 🔻)
+- 100 Warm Tunas tallied **67,085** votes across these entries (2.6% more than 2017 🔺).
+This is due to improvements in 100 Warm Tunas' counting and recognition process.
+- Triple J counted **2,386,133 votes**.
+- Therefore, 100 Warm Tunas, collected a sample of **2.8%**.
+Not bad!
+(The same as in 2016).
+- Warm Tunas predicted **8 out of the top 10 songs** (Same as 2016) (Ignoring order)
+- Warm Tunas predicted **16 out of the top 20 songs** (3 less than in 2016, where 19 out of 20 were predicted) (Ignoring order).
+- Warm Tunas predicted **83 out of the 100 songs** played in the countdown.
+(1 less than in 2016) (Ignoring order)

+Overall, even though the sample size was reasonably consistent between 2016 and 2017, it is clear that the results collected in 2016 were more accurate.

+### Technical Analysis

 The results this year definitely show a more accurate 1st place prediction (predicting HUMBLE. to win), as opposed to last year where the top two positions were placed out of order, however looking at the data, it looks as though all other aspects of the prediction stayed almost the same.